inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 The general steps are:

 1. Duplicate the Database (see below)
-2. Install IXP Manager v4 (see below)
+1. Install IXP Manager v4 (see below)
-3. Initial configuration tasks (see below)
+1. Initial configuration tasks (see below), including:
+  * Configuration
+  * Update the database schema
+  * If appropriate, migrate plaintext passwords to bcrypt
-4. MRTG Graphing Migration (including peer to peer changes) (see below)
+1. MRTG Graphing Migration (including peer to peer changes) (see below)
-5. Route collector / servers / AS112 configuration has changed - [see here](../features/routers.md)
+1. Route collector / servers / AS112 configuration has changed - [see here](../features/routers.md)
-6. DNS / ARPA export has changed - [see here](../features/dns-arpa.md)
+1. DNS / ARPA export has changed - [see here](../features/dns-arpa.md)
-7. Examine the new layer2 addresses feature and consideration migration - [see here](../features/later2-addresses.md)
+1. Examine the new layer2 addresses feature and consideration migration - [see here](../features/layer2-addresses.md)
-8. If you are using Bird, set up looking glasses - [see here](../features/looking-glass.md)
+1. If you are using Bird, set up looking glasses - [see here](../features/looking-glass.md)
-9. Set up you cross connect / patch panel management - [see here](../features/patch-panels.md)
+1. Set up you cross connect / patch panel management - [see here](../features/patch-panels.md)
-10. Read up on [the new skinning features](../features/skinning.md) and see if you need to update / duplicate any skinned files.
+1. Read up on [the new skinning features](../features/skinning.md) and see if you need to update / duplicate any skinned files.

 You will note from the above that a number of features have been deprecated in favor of doing it in new ways.
 Our advice is to keep both v3 and v4 live in parallel and then migrate services piece meal.
 That way your route server configuration can continue pulling from v3 until you have set-up the v4 method.
 Just ensure that people do not make customer changes in either IXP Manager during this period (or, if they do, do it in both!).